thephez/readme-dash-core/export/markdown/core-guide-wallets-wallet-programs.md

-Permitting receiving and spending of duffs is the only essential feature of wallet software---but a particular wallet program doesn't need to do both things.
-Two wallet programs can work together, one program distributing public keys in order to receive duffs and another program signing transactions spending those duffs.
+Permitting receiving and spending of <<glossary:duffs>> is the only essential feature of <<glossary:wallet>> software---but a particular wallet program doesn't need to do both things.
+Two wallet programs can work together, one program distributing <<glossary:public keys>> in order to receive duffs and another program signing <<glossary:transactions>> spending those duffs.

-Wallet programs also need to interact with the peer-to-peer network to get information from the block chain and to broadcast new transactions.
+Wallet programs also need to interact with the peer-to-peer <<glossary:network>> to get information from the <<glossary:block chain>> and to broadcast new transactions.
 However, the programs which distribute public keys or sign transactions don't need to interact with the peer-to-peer network themselves.

 This leaves us with three necessary, but separable, parts of a wallet system: a public key distribution program, a signing program, and a networked program.
 In the subsections below, we will describe common combinations of these parts.
+[block:callout]
+{
+  "type": "info",

-Note: we speak about distributing public keys generically.
-In many cases, P2PKH or P2SH hashes will be distributed instead of public keys, with the actual public keys only being distributed when the outputs they control are spent.
+  "body": "Note: we speak about distributing public keys generically.
+In many cases, P2PKH or P2SH hashes will be distributed instead of public keys, with the actual public keys only being distributed when the outputs they control are spent."
+}
+[/block]
 # Full-Service Wallets

-The simplest wallet is a program which performs all three functions: it generates private keys, derives the corresponding public keys, helps distribute those public keys as necessary, monitors for outputs spent to those public keys, creates and signs transactions spending those outputs, and broadcasts the signed transactions.
+The simplest wallet is a program which performs all three functions: it generates <<glossary:private keys>>, derives the corresponding <<glossary:public keys>>, helps distribute those public keys as necessary, monitors for outputs spent to those public keys, creates and signs transactions spending those outputs, and broadcasts the signed transactions.

 ![Full-Service Wallets](https://dash-docs.github.io/img/dev/en-wallets-full-service.svg)